Patient Registrar Salary

 Popular Skills for Patient Registrar

-Patient Registrars seem to exploit a large range of skills on the job.
+Survey results imply that Patient Registrars deploy a substantial tool kit of skills at work.
 Most notably, skills in Electronic Medical Records, Medical Coding, Bilingual, and Knowledge of Medicaid & Medicare are correlated to pay that is above average, with boosts between 5 percent and 16 percent.
 Skills that are correlated to lower pay, on the other hand, include Typing.
 Most people familiar with Customer Service also know Typing.

 Pay by Experience Level for Patient Registrar